VladMRG2001/Other-Projects/README.md

 # Other Projects
-This folder contains other projects.
+This folder contains other projects that I made during college

 ## LTspice Project